 How to clean Blackstone griddle rust with a pumice stone

-Cleaning a Blackstone griddle rust is easy—you just need simple tools and a few steps.
-I’ll show you how to clean a Blackstone griddle with a pumice stone in just three easy steps:
+Cleaning Blackstone griddle rust is easy—you need simple tools and follow a few steps.
+I’ll show you how to clean a Blackstone griddle with a pumice stone in just 5 easy steps:

-1) Put 3–4 tablespoons of cooking oil on the grill’s entire surface and scrub it with a grill stone or steel wool.
+- Put 3–4 tablespoons of cooking oil on the grill’s surface and scrub it with a grill stone or steel wool.

 1. How to clean a Blackstone griddle with warm water and vinegar

 Cleaning a Blackstone griddle with warm water and vinegar is the perfect way to remove all kinds of grease, including oil and fat.
 This method is easy, affordable, and effective.

 Here’s how to clean your Blackstone griddle with warm water and vinegar: